byu-osl/city-issue-server/README.md

 - [ ] push notifications?
 - [ ] ES6 integration: frontend and backend

-## Walkthrough
+## Overview

 The intent of this section is to give you some intution about how the application fits together.
-Here's what happens when a user submits an issue request:
+Here's what happens when a user submits an issue request (not to be confused with an HTTP request):

 * the client-side code packs up all of the user input into a POST request, and [sends it to the server](https://github.com/byu-osl/city-issue-server/blob/91d028777761815ce4814f8ec081179809a9cfdb/client-side/js/app.js#L25).
 * the first file it hits is [app.js](app.js), where the meat of the server code is.
 The server itself is initialized in [server.js](server.js).